vighneshiyer/vighneshiyer.com/content/research/comp-arch/academic_comparch_research.md

 On the computer architecture side, the projects include:

 - RAMP Gold
+    - A handwritten FPGA-based simulator for performance evaluation of massive manycore systems and custom core architectures
-- Parallel browser
+- A parallel web browser
+    - An attempt to exploit manycore architectures to improve the performance of web browsers
-    - While browsers today are multi-process and concurrent, the core algorithms for parsing, layout, rendering, and Javascript JIT themselves aren't parallel.
+    - In today's world, while browsers are multi-process and concurrent, the core algorithms for parsing, layout, rendering, and Javascript JIT themselves aren't parallel, and will likely never be
-- Manycore architecture
+- Core architecture for manycore systems
+    -
 - Workload characterization
+    -

 ### ASPIRE (2012-2017)